Moranvl/Moranvl.github.io/index.md

 Here is **Zhen ZHAO (Moranvl, 赵振)**.

-I am a Ph.D student majoring in **Mechanical Engineering** at Nanjing University of Aeronautics and Astronautics.
+I am a Ph.D candidate majoring in **Mechanical Engineering** at Nanjing University of Aeronautics and Astronautics.
 Currently, I am working in the **Smart Factory Lab** (In NUAA), advised by [Prof. D.Tang](https://cmee.nuaa.edu.cn/2019/1126/c11684a189146/page.htm).

 <br>